griccardos/formato/formato/README.md

         .with_decimal(",");
 assert_eq!("1 234,32", 1234.321.formato_ops("#,###.00",&ops));
 ```
-See below for more examples

-## Roadmap and contributing
-This is still a very early release so there may be bugs.
-If you find any bugs, please open an issue, or create a PR.
-There has been almost no performance tuning yet, first want to stabilise functionality.
-That being said, if there are any obvious wins, you are welcome to create a PR.

-#### Short term
-- Clean up code
-- Increase tests to find potential bugs
-- Quick performance wins
-- Stablise API

-#### Long term
-- Performance improvements

-## Examples

 ### Placeholders
 - "0" replace with digit if there is one otherwise 0
 - "#" replace with digit if there is one else ignore